-If you are reading this, chances are you already have a mobile application for iOS as well as simple landing page or a website, and you are probably thinking to port iOS app to Android.
+If you are reading this, chances are you already have a mobile application for iOS as well as simple landing page or a website.
 It is a rule of thumb for companies to release an app to the Apple Store initially.
-So why bother to spend extra resources on porting your existing nice looking and functional app for Iphone/Ipad from iOS to Android?
+So why bother to spend extra resources on porting your existing nice looking and functional app for iPhone/iPad from iOS to Android?

 The Reasons are significant:

 1. An immense market with lots of new customers for your company

 Just look at the table below, numbers are clear.
 80% of the global market for mobile devices is occupied by Android gadgets!
 They come with an affordable price tag so many of your potential customers have a device running on Android.
 Many people are waiting your app become available at Google Play.

 2. Unique features and opportunities for your application

 The Android system has flexibility unlike Apple iOS so users can custom apps to their needs more easily.
 For example, you can set an application as default if you find it useful.
 Although the main purpose of porting app from iOS to Android is to create the same user experience, ported app can have benefits for difficulties that may occur in the original version.

 With a right approach, even some Android features that appear to be disadvantageв at a first glance can be used to get revenue.
 Some functions of iOS apps are hard to implement on Android, for example, applications for video processing.

 Cameras of most Android devices have no technical abilities for advanced video recording; therefore, video processing apps available at Google Play Store are limited.
 Although there are not so many Android libraries for advanced video editing, taking extra efforts of developing may allow you to create a truly innovative product with an affordable cost.

 Although Android users are rarely willing to pay for downloads, cool features can make them spend some money.